 Draft policies and procedures to get the most out of in-kind gifts

-Although nonprofits often focus on procuring cash donations, gifts from donors may come in many forms.
-If your nonprofit receives in-kind contributions, here's help understanding their value and knowing how to manage them.
+Although nonprofits often focus on cash donations, gifts may come in many forms.
+If your nonprofit receives in-kind contributions, here's how to know their value and manage them.

 Defining in-kind contributions

 In-kind services are professional services donated by groups such as corporations, small businesses, vendors, colleges, individual professionals or tradespeople.
-For example, your organization could be given transportation or publishing support.
+Your organization, for example, could be given transportation or publishing support.

-An in-kind donation involving time occurs when people give their time free of charge or for payment by a third party on the nonprofit's behalf.
-An employer might also loan paid employees to help support a nonprofit.
+An in-kind donation involving time occurs when people give their time or for payment by a third party on the nonprofit's behalf.
+An employer might also lend paid employees to help support a nonprofit.

-In-kind contributions can be an important source of nonprofit revenue, especially during times of economic recession.
+In-kind contributions can be an important source of nonprofit revenue.
 But there's more.

 In-kind gifts can be valuable if donated items are central to your organization's mission, such as providing clothing for the homeless.
 Other in-kind gifts can help your nonprofit provide its programs and activities at a reduced cost.
 In-kind gifts may even free up your nonprofit's cash for operating essentials, such as payroll taxes.

-Beyond revenue and cost savings, many charities find in-kind contributions an effective way to cultivate supporters and build capacity.
+Beyond revenue and cost savings, many charities find in-kind contributions to be an effective way to cultivate supporters and build capacity.